wagnermc506/wagnermc506/README.md

 Hi, my name is Wagner M Cunha 🇧🇷, 25 years old and a pretty good devops :)

-- Graduating in Software Engineering in FCTE - UNB
+- Graduated in Software Engineering in FCTE - UNB
 - Worked a bit with python (django and web crawling) as intern on `Polícia Federal`
 - Currently working for `Atena Solutions` as Devops and Infrastructure Engineer, working with, but not limited to:
   - Docker and Kubernetes operations